mapr-demos/finserv-application-blueprint/README.md

 ## Prerequisites

-To get the application running you will need a cluster or single node with MapR 5.1 or greater.
-You can use the free [Converged Community Edition](http://mapr.com/download) or the [Converged Enterprise Edition](https://www.mapr.com/products/mapr-distribution-editions).
-The example will also run on the [MapR Sandbox](http://mapr.com/sandbox).
-Optionally, you will need python 2.7 to run the data generation script.
-Some performance tests that use R are also provided (see the section below about Testing Speeds for Different Configurations).
+This application requires MapR 5.2 and Spark 2.0, which can be easily installed with the [MapR Ecosystem Pack 2.0](http://maprdocs.mapr.com/home/InteropMatrix/r_MEP_52.html).
+You can use MapR's free [Converged Community Edition](http://mapr.com/download) or the [Converged Enterprise Edition](https://www.mapr.com/products/mapr-distribution-editions).

-You will also need git and Apache Maven in order to download and compile the provided source code.
+You will also need Git and Apache Maven in order to download and compile the provided source code.

 ## Building the application